 BRONX INDEPENDENT LIVING SERVICES (BILS) is a community based non profit organization that offers education, counseling and advocacy for people with all types of disabilities.
 BILS works to increase the opportunities for people with disabilities in mainstream society.

-Full Time Transition Specialist (2)
+Position: Transition Specialist (2)

 Duties and Responsibilities:

-- Explain peer mentor program to potential participants and if appropriate provide referral to peer mentor program
+- Explain peer mentor program to potential participants and if appropriate provide referral to peer mentor program.

 - Perform other program-related duties as assigned

 - Minimum of a bachelor’s degree in Human Services or related field, and two years of relevant experience working in community based long term care projects or three years of professional experience administering a relevant Medicaid program in a local department of social services, or other comparable work experience in a private setting